 Here is a simple guide that lets you take on the rust removal process with much ease.

 Step1: Use a Sandpaper to Clear Out the Rust

 Use sandpaper and scrape off the rust until you can see the bare metal surface.
 Ensure the scraped surface is uniform to avoid imperfections after the application of paint on the surface.

 Step 2: Apply a Rust Inhibitor

 A number of rust inhibitor products are available in the market today and you may choose the one that best suits the car’s surface and the depth of damage.
-The inhibitor acts like an undercoat and prevents rusting for the future.
+The inhibitor acts like an undercoat and prevents rusting in the future.

 Step 3: Fill the Gap with a Primer

-The minor dip caused by the sanding can be filled using a generous amount of a primer.
+The minor dip caused by the sanding can be filled using a generous amount of primer.
 If the dip caused is much deeper then you may have to make use of fillers.

 Step 4: Paint the Surface to Complete the Look